TFGrump/Gashapon-Bot/README.md

 # Gashapon-Bot

-A Discord Bot
+### A Discord Bot
+This bot is to emulate what a gacha machine would be like if it had Discord as a user interface.